ismaelc/ConcurDisrupt/README.md

         curl https://www.concursolutions.com/api/v3.0/expense/reportdigests
         -H "Authorization: OAuth <insert your access token here>"

- This would return a JSON response of the Expense Report, with a field called `ID`.
+ This would return an Expense Report response, with a field called `ID`.
 We need this ID to extract the expense line items we created in the app earlier.
 To liven things up a bit, let's use the [Swagger](https://www.concursolutions.com/api/docs/index.html#!/Entries) documentation of the "Entries" API to get the individual expense line items:

  <img src='https://jfqcza.bn1302.livefilestore.com/y2pExFhXefF7BWcggCWbeRkUyOUyEf1UdRi0HoCcpj8PKfaGMub-K8xc0BXHsX2NUFlNp54-m6X3aJ7dRNLQiIHfyYJhdtTiEJEArnZJ-r7NCA/Screen%20Shot%202014-04-22%20at%201.21.55%20PM.png?psid=1' width="600px" />